lambe-lang/specification/README.md

 type Predicate a = a -> Bool

-sig is : Eq a -> Predicate a
-def is a b = a == b
+sig is : forall a.
+Eq a -> Predicate a def is a b = a == b

 sig switch : a -> Switch a b